A storytelling approach to video production

 FIT | BRAVE | GROUNDED | GLOBAL

-[unex_ce_button id="content_fkcvu8lz5,column_content_5o1luw7cz" button_text_color="#ffffff" button_font="semibold" button_font_size="15px" button_width="auto" button_alignment="center" button_text_spacing="2px" button_bg_color="#b57f00" button_padding="15px 60px 15px 60px" button_border_width="0px" button_border_color="#000000" button_border_radius="0px" button_text_hover_color="#ffffff" button_text_spacing_hover="2px" button_bg_hover_color="#512b1c" button_border_hover_color="#000000" button_link="https://www.journeyman.global/book-mathew-calendar" button_link_type="url" button_link_target="_blank" has_container="" in_column="1"]Book me for 30 min. of *no strings* feedback on your project[/ce_button]
+[unex_ce_button id="content_fkcvu8lz5,column_content_5o1luw7cz" button_text_color="#ffffff" button_font="semibold" button_font_size="15px" button_width="auto" button_alignment="center" button_text_spacing="2px" button_bg_color="#b57f00" button_padding="15px 60px 15px 60px" button_border_width="0px" button_border_color="#000000" button_border_radius="0px" button_text_hover_color="#ffffff" button_text_spacing_hover="2px" button_bg_hover_color="#512b1c" button_border_hover_color="#000000" button_link="https://www.journeyman.global/book-mathew-calendar" button_link_type="url" button_link_target="_blank" has_container="" in_column="1"]Book your journey to better video storytelling[/ce_button]

 • two men sit in conversation, a Gambian man and a Canadian man